Cavaari/Gaming-Website/README.md

 	- Kalindu Kehel Baddarage

-## Sprint 8: Jeopardy Game Completion & Site Design Changes
+## Sprint 9: Maze Game Implementation & Final Site redesign and bug fixes

-Completed implementation basic Jeopardy Game.
-Restyled entire website with fresh up-to-date look.
-Reimagined homepage and reconfigured games page to reflect all current and future games that will exist.
+Completed implementation of a unique maze game.
+Finished restyling the website and updating all components with fresh up-to-date look.
+Fixed all additionalresponsiveness issues and slight bug fixes due to redesign implementation.